Dental drill

-A dental drill or handpiece is a hand-held, mechanical instrument used to perform a variety of common dental procedures, including removing decay, polishing fillings, performing cosmetic dentistry, and altering prostheses.
+A dental drill or dental handpiece is a hand-held, mechanical instrument used to perform a variety of common dental procedures, including removing decay, polishing fillings, performing cosmetic dentistry, and altering prostheses.

-The handpiece itself consists of internal mechanical components which initiate a rotational force and provide power to the cutting instrument, usually a dental burr.
+The handpiece itself consists of internal mechanical components that initiate a rotational force and provide power to the cutting instrument, usually a dental burr.

 The type of apparatus used clinically will vary depending on the required function dictated by the dental procedure.
-It is common for a light source and cooling water-spray system to also be incorporated into certain handpieces; this improves visibility, accuracy and overall success of the procedure.
+It is common for a light source and cooling water-spray system to also be incorporated into certain handpieces; this improves visibility, accuracy, and the overall success of the procedure.
 The burrs are usually made of tungsten carbide or diamond.

 High-speed handpiece

-High-speed handpieces work at cutting speeds over 180,000 rpm.
-They are technically categorised into air turbine and speed-increasing depending on their mechanisms.
-In a clinical setting, however, air turbine handpieces are most often referred to as "high-speeds".
+Depending on their mechanisms, handpieces are classified as air turbine or electric (including speed-increasing).
+However, in a clinical context, air turbine handpieces are commonly referred to as "high-speeds".
 Handpieces have a chuck or collet, for holding a cutter, called a burr or bur.

 Mechanisms

 Power

 The turbine is powered by compressed air between 35 and 61 pounds per square inch (~2,4 to 4,2 bar), which passes up the centre of the instrument and rotates a Pelton wheel in the head of the handpiece.
 The centre of the windmill (chuck) is surrounded by bearing housing, which holds a friction-grip burr firmly & centrally within the instrument.
-Inside the bearing housing are small, lubricated ball-bearings (stainless steel or ceramic) which allow the shank of the burr to rotate smoothly along a central axis with minimal friction.
-The complete rotor is fixed with O-Rings in the head of the high speed.
+Inside the bearing housing are small, lubricated ball-bearings (stainless steel or ceramic), which allow the shank of the burr to rotate smoothly along a central axis with minimal friction.
+The complete rotor is fixed with O-rings in the head of the high speed.
 The O-Rings allow the system to become perfect centric during the idle speed but allow a small movement of the rotor within the head.

 Failure of the burr to run centrally causes a number of clinical defects: